Relocate light rail traction power substation away from Yarralumla homes

 Reason for this Petition

-The following residents of the ACT draw the attention of the Assembly to the alarming impact of family violence in our community.
+The following residents of the ACT draw to the attention of the Assembly to their concerns about the proposed sitting of a light rail traction power substation on Gunn Street in Yarralumla.

 Requested Actions